TomerFi/alexa_skill_ask_my_pc/README.md

 #### Configuring
 ##### Assigning a static ip for our computer
+The first thing we'll have to do is giving our computer a permanent ip so that we can direct all incoming requests with the port 443 to it.</br>
-This part you're going to have to on your own, because I can tell you how to do it if you use a TP-Ling AC1750 router, which is what I'm using.<br/>
+This part you're going to have to on your own, because I can tell you how to do it if you use a TP-Link AC1750 router, which is what I'm using.<br/>
 But if you use a diffrent router, well... you're going to have to do this part on your own.<br/>
-But don't worry, I'll give you the guidlines.<br/>
+But don't worry, I'll give you the guidelines.<br/>
 First of all, open up a Command Prompt windows and type *ipconfig /all*, identify your ethernet adapter and take note of the following:<br/>
-Physical Address - is the mac address you're going to assign the static ip to on your router.<br/>
+Physical Address - is the mac address you're going to assign the static ip to on your router.
+You can look at it as the name of your computer.<br/>
-IPv4 Address - is the ip you're going to assign to the mac address on your router.<br/>
+IPv4 Address - is the ip address assign to your computer dynamiclly by your router, you're going to assign it to the mac address on your router as a static ip.<br/>
 Default Gateway - is the ip address of your router, from your router's gui you will configure the static ip.<br/>

 Now, open your favorite web browser and type the ip address of your router, which is the default gateway address we noted earlier.</br>
 Type your user name and password if asked.
 If you don't know the user name and password, check under the router for a sticker indicating the default ones, if you can't find it, you'll have to dig around in google for your router's manufacture name and model, you'll probably find it listed somewhere.
 Once you're inside, it's highly recommended changing the password to something more private then default one.</br>
-Now, look for anything related to *Address Reservation* or *Static IP* and create a record with your computer's mac address and the ip address you wrote down earlier.</br>
+Now, look for anything related to *Address Reservation* or *Static IP* and create a record with your computer's mac and the ip addresses you wrote down earlier.</br>
 Depending on the router, you might be asked to reboot it.
 Go ahead and reboot it and your computer will receive a static ip address once you're done.</br>
 Please note, this ip address is inside your lan only, it means nothing outside of your home.

 ##### Forwarding port 443 towards our static ip
+Now that your computer has a static ip address, we can forward all incoming requests with the port 443 towards it.</br>
 Open your router's gui on your favorite web browser, the same as in the static ip section.</br>
-Look for anything related to *Port Forwarding* or *Virtual Servers* and create a record directing the port 443 to static ip you've assigned for your computer.</br>
+Look for anything related to *Port Forwarding* or *Virtual Servers* and create a record directing the port 443 to the static ip you've assigned for your computer.</br>
 Depending on the router, you might be asked to reboot it.
 Go ahead and reboot it and once you're done, your router will redirect all incoming requests with the port 443 towards your computer.
-Now we need to make our computer accept those requests, in the next section.
+Now we need to make our can computer accept those requests, in the next section.

 ##### Configuring Tomcat for https support
-Now we need to make our Tomcat web server support https protocol.
+Now that we know all incoming requests with the port 443 will be forwarded from our router to our computer, we need to tell our web server to accept those requests.
+We need to make our Tomcat web server support https protocol and present our certificate for all incoming requests.
 In order to do that, we need to define a Connector.</br>
-Go to the tomcat folder, wherever you've extracted it, go into the *conf* subfolder and open the file server.xml in any text editor.</br></br>
+Go to the tomcat folder, wherever you've extracted it, go into the *conf* subfolder and open the file server.xml in any text editor.</br>

 Find the *Service* tag and add an https connector right under it.
 You can find an example of the connector in the [*http_connector.xml*](http_connector.xml) I've added to this project, just edit its content and copy it the full content to the *server.xml* file.</br>

-Just make sure to update your chosen keystore password in the *keystorePass* property,</br>
+Before saving the *server.xml* file make sure to update your chosen keystore password in the *keystorePass* property,</br>
-And the path of the jks file in the *keystoreFile* property before saving.</br>
+And the path of the jks file in the *keystoreFile* property.</br>

 As far as the path goes, the path is relative and you can't use windows syntax, instead of '\\' use '/'.</br>
 For example, if your jks file is in the *conf* folder inside the *tomcat* folder, and your file name is *keystore.jks*, your path will be */conf/keystore.jks*.</br>
-Your Tomcat web server is now supporting https protocol and will present your self-signed certificate.</br>
+Your Tomcat web server is now supporting https protocol and will present your self-signed certificate upon each incoming request in https protocol with the port 443.</br>
 I just want to recommend that you will comment out any other connectors that might be open.
 It doesn't really has anything to do with this skill, and it doesn't really matters what connectors you have open if you didn't forwarded their port on the router, it's just security tip.
 You can comment out the connectors by surround the connector like so:</br>
 \<!-- UNWANTED CONNECTOR \-->.